ogri-la/strongbox/README.md

 If you are a user of wowman and you ever want to get in touch, please just [open an issue](https://github.com/ogri-la/wowman/issues) or [PM me on reddit](https://www.reddit.com/message/compose/?to=torkus-jr&subject=wowman)

+## Notice!

+`wowman` will be renamed `strongbox` in the next major release!

+You can follow my progress on the [strongbox branch](https://github.com/ogri-la/wowman/tree/strongbox).

 ## Audience

 This software is for World of Warcraft players using Linux.